 To minimize the aforementioned disadvantages, I expanded hundreds of hours and exerted significant efforts during the four-year period required for the completion of the book.
 First, in the planning stage I developed a detailed outline of the book similar to, but larger than, the first edition and also developed uniform formats and outlines for chapters that would be in Parts II, IV, and V of the book.
 These were subsequently reviewed by my three collaborators: John D. Loeser, who assumed the responsibility of editing chapters dealing with neuropathic pain and neurosurgical operations, and C. Richard Chapman and Wilbert Fordyce, who had the task of reviewing chapters on pain of psychologic origin and the section on psychologic analgesic techniques.
-The outlines were sent to some four dozen authorities working in the field with the request to make suggestions for improving the organization of the volume.
-Subsequently I reviewed the responses and had semiweekly meetings with my three collaborators during the developmental stage of the book.
-In addition to considering the suggestions, they helped me in selecting contributors to the areas they were responsible for.
-Together with a letter of invitation, each prospective contributor was sent material that included a brief overview of the first edition, details of the objectives of the second edition, and description of the five parts.
+The outlines were sent to accordance with my long-held conviction that anyone some four dozen authorities working in the field with the managing patients in pain should be acquainted with all request to make suggestions for improving the organization of the volume.
+Subsequently I reviewed the responses and had semiweekly meetings with my three colsician inform and guide the patient as to what therapy (or laborators during the developmental stage of the book.
+In combination of therapies) is suitable for each particular addition to considering the suggestions, they helped me in selecting contributors to the areas they were responsible The last section, composed of a single chapter, deals of for.
+Together with a letter of invitation, each prospective second edition, and description of the five parts.
 Once contributors accepted, they were sent copies of the aforementioned formats that were intended to be conducive to uniformity of chapters in the various parts of the book and were requested to submit a detailed outline of the chapter or chapter section they agreed to write.
-Once the outlines were received.
-I studied them carefully and reviewed the most current literature (books, review articles, etc.) on each specific subject to evaluate the proposed outline sent me and to make whatever revision I deemed important.
+Once the outlines were received, I studied them carefully and reviewed the most current literature (books, review articles, etc.) on each specific subject to evaluate the proposed outline sent me and to make whatever revision I deemed important.
 I also enlisted the opinion of my collaborators.
 The revised outline was then returned to the author with a re-emphasis of the importance of adhering to the format and to the suggested size of the chapter.
 Each contributor was also requested to submit copies of illustrations to supplement the text.
 Some months later contributors sent in their initial drafts, which I reviewed and studied carefully.
 In some instances I enlisted the help of my collaborators in this review process.
 The chapters were then returned to the contributors, frequently with requests for deletion or addition of material, clarification or amplification of specific points, and revision of the format of both the text and tables.
 This process was repeated with subsequent drafts; consequently most chapters underwent at least three or four drafts, and some as many as six to eight drafts in order to make them comprehensive, up-to-date, and most important, uniform.